 Argyll and Bute is an area of Scotland, famous for its spectacular, mountainous scenery.
 It lies in the country’s west, with a rugged coast and a scattering of remote islands.
-The West Highland Railway Line runs through the area, from Glasgow to the coast, and various ferries run between the islands and the mainland.
+The West Highland Railway Line runs through the area, from Glasgow to the coast, and various ferries run between the mainland and the islands of Mull, Iona, Arran and others.
 With iconic whisky distilleries, pristine beaches, shimmering lochs and incredible mountain views, Argyll and Bute is an inspiring place to visit.
 Argyll and Bute holiday cottages are popular among wildlife-watchers, thanks to the area’s abundance of rare birds and animals, including puffins, golden eagles, otter and red deer.
 Boat tours are an excellent way to explore the coast, with the chance to spot seals, basking sharks and dolphins.

 Enjoy a unique holiday with a stay at Port na Mine, a large and child-friendly cottage near the Scottish village of Taynuilt, Argyll and Bute.
 The luxury cottage affords picturesque views of Loch Etive and Glencoe, featuring six bedrooms wood effect electric fire, and fully enclosed garden.

 Homestone Farmhouse is a large and traditional, stone-built farmhouse, on a 250-acre working farm, in an idyllic, secluded rural location, 5 miles from Campbeltown, on the Kintyre Peninsula.
 This child friendly farmhouse in Scotland sleeps 11 in 5 bedrooms.
 Pets welcome.